 Amid Homelessness Crisis, Los Angeles Restricts Living In Vehicles

-Along a big, commercial street in L.A.'s North Hollywood area, near a row of empty storefronts, about a half dozen motor homes sat parked on a recent morning.
+Along a big, commercial street in Los Angeles' North Hollywood area, near a row of empty storefronts, about half a dozen motor homes sat parked on a recent morning.
 Inside one of them, 67-year-old Edith Grays and her husband watched TV with the door open.
 Grays said they'd been there a few days, despite a two-hour parking limit.

 "Thank God they're not bothering us right now," she said.

 It's not unusual to see clusters of campers around the city.
-Grays is one of nearly 10,000 people who live in vehicles inside L.A. city limits.
+Grays is one of the nearly 10,000 people who live in vehicles inside LA's city limits.
 Some take shelter in cars, others in vans or trucks, but RVs are the most visible.
-They're also the most difficult to park – especially now.
+They're also the most difficult to park — especially now.

-L.A.'s City Council recently reinstated an ordinance that bans sleeping overnight in vehicles in residential areas.
+The Los Angeles City Council recently reinstated an ordinance that bans sleeping overnight in vehicles in residential areas.
 The law also forbids living in a vehicle within a block of a park, school or daycare.
 Tickets for violating the rules start at $25 for a first offense, $50 for the second time and $75 after that.

 Neighborhoods divided